WeWatchWall/fast-fuzz/README.md

 ## TODO Priorities

+- figure out the overall perf...
+- Clean up the detected literals from falsy values.
 - Add file name to prop ```type not found error```.
 - Intermediate results.
 - Benchmarking of target functions to determine the best run time and number of tests.